bzigterman/bzigterman.github.io/projects/weather.md

 - 13°
 - Clear
-- 60% humidity
+- 62% humidity
-- 14 mph wind
+- 12 mph wind
-- 8% cloud cover
+- 6% cloud cover
 - 14 AQI 🟩
 - 0.03 inches of snow in the past 24 hours
-- 0.14 inches of snow expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>